SilverYang/OfficeMiner2.5.2/Readme.txt

 			OfficeMiner V2.5.2

 Introduction:
-	OfficeMiner is a free tool to get Ethereum.
+	OfficeMiner is a free Ethereum GUI mining tool to get Ethereum.
 It's use Claymore as core, This tool have all features that Claymore have.

 NOTE: